-That is why most successful digital businesses start small and test a lot to limit the risk of investing too much into something that no one wants.
+The most successful digital businesses start small and test a lot to limit the risk of investing in something that no one wants.
 That’s a baseline of the Lean Startup.
-This is a checklist that we at M&M apply before we actually start validating an idea
+This article shares a Proof of Concept checklist (PoC checklist) that we at M&M apply before we actually start validating an idea.

 So, to validate an idea, you, of course, need one.
 I don’t want to go too much into detail in this article on generating ideas, but two approaches seem to be working well for many people.